Wexford Martyrs: Escape of Viscount Baltinglass

-Pursued by Crown forces after the defeat of the Second Desmond Rebellion, James Eustace and his chaplain, Father Robert Rochford, eventually found refuge with Matthew Lambert, a Wexford baker.
-Lambert fed them and arranged with five sailor acquaintances for safe passage by ship for them.
+Pursued by Crown forces after the defeat of the Second Desmond Rebellion, James Eustace and his Jesuit military chaplain, Father Robert Rochford, eventually found refuge with Matthew Lambert, a Wexford baker.

+Lambert fed them and arranged with five sailor acquaintances for safe passage by ship for them to Catholic Europe.
 Lambert was betrayed, along with sailors Patrick Cavanagh, Edward Cheevers, Robert Myler, John O'Lahy, and one other.
 They were arrested, imprisoned, and tortured, before being executed in Wexford on 5 July 1581.

 The authorities heard of the plan beforehand and Matthew was arrested together with his five sailor friends.
 Thrown into prison, they were questioned about politics and religion.
 Lambert's reply was: "I am not a learned man.
 I am unable to debate with you, but I can tell you this, I am a Catholic and I believe whatever our Holy Mother the Catholic Church believes."
 They were found guilty of treason and hanged, drawn, and quartered in Wexford on 5 July 1581.
+Lambert was bound to a horse's tail and dragged through the streets of Wexford to the gallows where he and the five sailors were executed.

+Other two martyrs

+There were apparently six martyrs but only four of them were beatified in 1992, perhaps due to a lack of sufficient evidence for the existence of the other two martyrs.
+One of them was believed to have been called John O' Lahy and the other was an anonymous individual.
+Nothing is known about these two men.
+Their names are usually excluded from the group of 17 Irish martyrs whom John Paul II named among the blessed.